Planning your Home

 At G.J.
 Gardner Homes, we have always offered personalised services to modify existing plans to suit any family situation, for example, adding granny flats for family members with differing requirements.
 This way, our home designs can meet more specific niches and be designed for specific client requirements.

-Home designs created specifically for intergenerational living will also be released in May 2021.
+Here are G.J.
+Gardner Homes we’ve created a whole range of multigenerational home designs to keep up with this societal change.
 These home designs will include features such as two master suites on separate floors and large living spaces.
 This will allow for home designs that can suit any family’s unique needs and lifestyle.

 To discuss a home plan that perfectly suits your lifestyle or enquire about the best multigenerational homes Australia has to offer, contact your local G.J.
 Gardner office today.